whzard/punybuf/docs/Attributes.md

 Conflicts with [`@sealed`](#sealed) on the parent struct.
 Invalid when no [`@default`](#default) variant exists on the enum.

+## `@capability(name)`
+> applied to **commands**, is informative, but may be checked by the RPC implementation

+Mark this command only available when a capability with the name `name` is available.
+The way the available capabilities are made known is RPC-implementaition defined.

 ## `@sealed`
 > applied to **structs** or **commands** by the **implementation**, checked by the compiler